voxeltycoon-community/voxel-tycoon-open-library/README.md

 - [Unity](https://unity.com/) - The engine which allows for quick game development.
 - [Voxel Tycoon](https://voxeltycoon.xyz/) - The wonderful game which inspired
-  us to start developing this projeect.
+  us to start developing this project.

 ## Acknowledgments